NicolasBonet/ETLMetrics/README.md

 * [Epsilon](https://www.eclipse.org/epsilon/)
 * [HAETAE](https://github.com/epsilonlabs/haetae)

-When they are succesfully installed, this repository must be either cloned or downloaded and imported as a project inside Eclipse.
+When they are succesfully installed, this ETLMetrics repository must be either cloned or downloaded and imported as a project inside Eclipse.
 The last step is to setup your own paths where the dataset, models and reports are available, to do this simply modify the constants defined at HaetaeCaller.java and ProjectsAnalyzer.java which are inside the co.edu.uniandes.badSmellsIdentifier package.

+TODO hacer un ANT para automatizar la ejecución y explicar lo que se tiene que modificar en ese ant

 ## Remove existing models

-To not include former models inside the reports remove the existing models using either Eclipse or your file explorer.
+To avoid using old model versions in the bad smells discovering process, it is necessary to remove the existing models using either Eclipse or your file explorer.

 ## Generate ETL Models